 Advanced Server Protection

 - Protects servers

 - Supported operating systems include: Windows, Linux, Oracle, IBM AIX, HP-UX, Solaris, IBM iSeries, VMWare, Hyper-V

 Below is a table displaying the features offered by CrashPlan and Carbonite.

 |Free Trial||15 Days||30 Days|

 |Mobile Phone Access|

 |Restore / Sync to Second Computer|

-While CrashPlan wins this head-to-head, there are many other options when it comes to backing up your valuable data.
-You can compare CrashPlan and Carbonite against other online backup services here.
+While CrashPlan wins this head-to-head, there are many other options when it comes to backing up your valuable data in the cloud.
+Our experts compare CrashPlan and Carbonite vs other popular online backup services.

 Which provider are you leaning towards?
 Let us know in the comments!